Rice Pilaf Expiration Date

 If you have leftovers, refrigeration is your best friend.
 Transfer them into airtight containers and place them in the refrigerator promptly.
 The cool temperature of the refrigerator slows down the growth of bacteria and other microorganisms, helping to preserve the quality of your rice pilaf.

-See also Quick Rice Dishes for Busy Nights - Easy Recipes
+See also Top Rice Types for Perfect Risotto Recipes

 When storing rice pilaf in the refrigerator, it is important to keep it away from other strong-smelling foods.
 Rice pilaf can easily absorb odors from other foods, which can alter its taste and aroma.
 To prevent this, store it in a separate compartment or use airtight containers to seal in the flavors.